-GarantiBank International N.V.
-Report on Capital Adequacy and Risk Management 2014 the principle that senior management, in addition to the MB and SB, are actively involved in risk management, and that the risk management system is independent, sound and implemented with integrity.
+The operational risk framework of GBI is based on the principle that senior management, in addition to the MB and SB, is actively involved in risk management, and that the risk management system is independent, sound and implemented with integrity.

-GBI establishes and continuously review policies and procedures to set the internal rules and uses a "Risk and Control Matrix" to identify the risks in daily processes and to assess the effectiveness of the control points that mitigate these risks.
+GBI establishes and continuously reviews policies and procedures to set the internal rules and uses a "Risk and Control Matrix" to identify the risks in daily processes and to assess the effectiveness of the control points that mitigate these risks.
 It is based on self-assessment of individual departments and aims to control the operational risks inherent in all key processes of the Bank.
 The risk levels and the process control points identified as such are then reported to RMC.

-The Bank's internal control framework consists of daily controls performed by all controlling functions and by ICU, to ensure that the activities of the Bank are in compliance with the internal policies and that corrections are done in a timely manner on a consolidated basis.
+The Bank's internal control framework for process risks, consists of daily controls performed by all controlling functions and by ICU, to ensure that the activities of the Bank are in compliance with the internal policies and that corrections are done in a timely manner on a consolidated basis.